LeoDeschaux/SimpleGames/README.md

-# OldSchoolGames
+# SimpleGames

 > :warning: **This project is a work in progress**

-OldSchoolGames is a project in which I try to recreate simple games using Monogame and myEngine in C#.
+SimpleGames is a project in which I try to recreate simple games using Monogame and myEngine in C#.
 It is also a place for me to test the limites of myEngine as it helps me understand what features are necessary to build an actual game.

 **So far, I've recreated :**